t1rate01/t1rate01.github.io/index.md

 Colours are achieved using the `#rgb(R,G,B)` for example.
 HEX and HSL is also supported.
 Here is a randomly picked colour `#rgb(12, 100, 50)`

 Relative link example [here](/index.md)
-This points back to this file.
+It pointed back to this file, lol.

 Here is a photo
 ![Photo](https://www.japantimes.co.jp/wp-content/uploads/2020/06/np_file_17403-200x200.jpeg)
 > It's propably a cat.
+Atleast it was when I chose it.